 Consumer experience excellence is key to unlocking the business potential of relationship marketing and truly differentiating your product in ways other than the typical sales pitch or feature-driven messaging.

-Look for Elaine Gamble’s next post in the relationship marketing series: the role of segmentation and customization in relationship marketing or check out the full Relationship Marketing eBook here.
+Look for Elaine Gamble’s next post in the relationship marketing series: the role of segmentation and customization in relationship marketing.